pawankholiya01/Interview-Preparation/README.md

 # Interview-Preparation
-Collections of Resources I collected during my Interview Prepration.
+Collections of Resources I collected during my Internship Interview Prepration.
 I had spent significant amount of time for choosing resources while styding and have mentioned them with topics for easy reading.
 Will add  Questions soon!.
 ## Table of Contents